-No let me do it, this is a little dangerous move.
-So Jeff, I have to reposition the IVC cannula because it’s not in the IVC, it was in the atrium.
-So you might get some air, so leave a little bit in.
+No let me do it, this is a dangerous move.
+So Jeff, I have to reposition the IVC cannula because it’s not in the IVC, it was still in the atrium.
+So you may get some air, so leave a little bit in.
 So just release this, a little bit.
-It’s nice very tight just control it with your hand.
+It’s nice very tight, just control it with your hand.
 Let me see here, I need to see.
-K that should be good, okay.
+Okay, that should be good, okay.
 Tighten.
 Empty the heart.

-Now hold this cannula, no not good enough, hold this, hold the, hold this cannula please and show me here.
+No, hold this cannula - no, not good enough - hold this, hold the cannula, hold this cannula in place, and show me here.
 Empty the heart.
 Pull this.
-The pair of scissors.
+Tie the passer.

 Pull this plastic thing up.
-Okay, that should be, should do it.
+Okay, that should be - that should do it.
 Let me see.
-Okay, Jeff here I'm going down on the IVC as well.
+Okay, Jeff, here I'm going down on the IVC as well.
 How's the venous return?

 Same as it was.
 No problem.

 I need the slinky.
 Tubing scissor.
 Okay I'll take a - so we’re doing now the right atrial lesions of the Maze, so hold this up.
 11 blade.
-Open the cyro.
+Yeah, open the cyro.
 Grab here.
 11 blade.
-I think a long scissor.
-Okay, so bipolar clamp, we can shoot, put this here.
-Yellow up. and atrial retractor.
+I’ll take a long scissor.
+Okay, so bipolar clamp, we can shoot, put this in.
+Yellow up.
+An atrial retractor.
 Atrial retractor.
-So we start on the right side by doing this incision with the scissor which corresponds to the Cox-Maze counter incision and then this will be the longitudinal incision toward the superior vena cava.
-It’s done where the jaw inside left atrium and the jaw outside toward the vena cava so we going to apply this for three applications.
+So we start on the right side by doing this incision with the scissor, which corresponds to the Cox-Maze counter incision, and then this will be the longitudinal incision toward the superior vena cava.
+It’s done with a jaw inside left atrium and a jaw outside towards the vena cava.
+So we going to apply this for three applications.
 Any luck with the sensing tool?

 Where is the new one?
-Okay it’s on atrial tissue.
-Okay this is, see the pen, yeah switch it.
+Okay it’s on - it’s on atrial tissue.
+Okay this is, see the - the pen.
+Switch it.
 I want atrial tissue.
-I’m on the ventricle.
+I’m in the ventricle.
 Nothing working.
 Okay so this is the first application.
 We're going to do, we said three.
 I need to switch on bipolar RF right now.
 So this is second application of RF energy.
 And then we'll do a third one.
 So this is longitudinal incision of the Maze toward the superior vena cava.
-You can see entire the, inside of the right atrium.
+You can see the entire - inside of the right atrium.
 Okay we're going to clean this char.
 And you have a good venous return, we're looking good?
 Thank you.
-See what we needed to reposition the cannula.
-This is the inferior lesion that is the continuation of this line but instead of doing cutting and so, we will be using radio frequency again.
-Again, we going to do three application of RF energy, you good? good?
+See what we needed is to reposition this cannula.
+This is the inferior lesion that is the continuation of this line, but instead of doing cut and sew, we’re using the radio frequency.
+Again, we going to do three application of RF energy, you good?
+Good?

-[Resident]: So you would open this and and bicavally cannulate even if you're doing a CABG and a Maze?
+[Resident]: So you would - you would open this and - and bicavally cannulate even if you're doing a CABG and a Maze?

-[Resident]: And they still would open up this way?
+[Resident]: You would still open - open it this way?

-If you choose to do it by, biatrial Maze you may choose not to so.
-That's a surgeon's preference and we'll do one more ablation.
+If you choose to do it by - biatrial Maze, you may choose not to.
+So that's the surgeon's preference, and we'll do one more ablation.
 Okay, so we're done with this.
-Now we're going to do one more lesion toward the tip of the right atrial appendage.
+Now we're going to do one more lesion toward the tip of the ri - right atrial appendage.

-Again, this is a lesion with one jaw inside the atrium, one jaw outside the atrium, provides a linear lesion and next we going to use the cry probe.
+Again, this is a lesion with one jaw inside the atrium, one jaw outside the atrium.
+Three provides a linear lesion.
+And next we’re going to use the cryo probe.

 [Resident]: And the same lesions start with the cryo?

-This cyro will be used for a lesion going toward a tricuspid annulus.
+This - the cyro will be used for a lesion going toward tricuspid annulus.

-You see the nice tissue necrosis here?
-The very tense tissues takes about 10 seconds.
+ou see the nice tissue necrosis here?
+Very dense tissue so this thing takes about 10 seconds.
 So can you clean the jaws for me and now I need an atrial retractor.

-[Resident]: So what if you applied cryo for these lesion sets, does it not have the same effect?
+[Resident]: So what if you applied cryo in these lesion sets, does it not have the same effect?

 This is faster.
-So a radiofrequency takes 15 to 20 minutes and each cryo lesion takes 2 minutes so saves time.
+So a radiofrequency takes 15 to 20 minutes and each cryo lesion takes 2 minutes, so it saves time.

-So now you can visualize.
-Lift up here.
+So now you can visualize...
+Lift - lift up here.
 You can visualize the tricuspid valve.
-This is the septal leaflet of the tricuspid valve and you can see the coronary sinus and we have our suction device there.
+This is the septal leaflet of the tricuspid valve, and you can see the coronary sinus.
+And we have our suction device there.
 So this lesion will go from the cut end of the atriotomy toward 3 p.m. on a clock on the tricuspid valve and will overlap slightly with the tricuspid annulus.

-Okay so grab this tissue here for me so you want to make sure that it was it connects, touches the, okay.
+Okay grab this tissue here for me.
+So you want to make sure that it - it connects to - touches the - alright.
 Freeze.
-So they probably two minutes for this linear lesion.
-So as you can see RF is much faster but the reason why we’re using this is you can demonstrate is that it's safe here to use the cryo, even on the part of the valve leaflet.
-We will not be safe to use radio frequency on the leaflet.
-And the reason is because cryoablation provides ablation without damaging the collagen and it does not result into scar.
-What radio frequency provides irreversible coagulation necrosis but heals with a scar so it will damage that leaflet issue where the cryo will not.
-So this is sometimes referred to as part of the right isthmus lesion and the right atrial lesions were doing were part of the maze are primarily to prevent atrial flutter recurrences.
-Although some atrial fibrillation cases that I've also component of reentry in the right atrium.
+So the protocol is two minutes for this linear lesion.
+So as you can see, RF is much faster, but the reason why we’re using this if you can demonstrate is that it's safe here to use the cryo, even on the part of the valve leaflet.
+It would not be safe to use radio frequency on the leaflet.
+And the reason is because cryoablation provides ablation without damaging the collagen, and it does not result into scar while radio frequency provides irreversible coagulation necrosis but heals with a scar, so it will damage the leaflet tissue while the cryo will not.
+So this is sometimes referred to as part of the right isthmus lesion, and the right atrial lesions we’re doing as part of the Maze are primarily to prevent atrial flutter recurrences.
+Although some atrial fibrillation cases have also component of reentry in the right atrium.
 It's a little bit unpredictable.

 Yeah it is.
-The data shows that the by in large, the bi-atrial Maze is superior to left atrial Maze only.
+It - The data show that by and large, the bi-atrial Maze is superior to left atrial Maze only.
 But it's somehow controversial, there are schools of thought and people who swear one way or the other.

 Here’s the cryo probe, make sure it doesn't fly away.
-2-0 papa.
-So we have completed in the meantime the ablation, the lesion of the right atrium for the Maze procedure so that is done.
-Now we will close the right atrium.
+Take a 2-0 pop-off.
+2-0 pop-off.
+So we have completed in the meantime the ablation, the lesion on the right atrium for the Maze procedure so that is done.
+Now we - we close the right atrium.
 I need a straight and then a 5-0 probe.